What is Canary Deployment? When and How To Use It

 Furthermore, the change in the canary size and who can make the change becomes ultra-easy.
 With feature flags, it is simply going to an interface and changing the values from 1 and 99 to 5 and 95 and now 5% of the traffic can see the new version or feature, as shown above.
 This particular change can be done by someone nontechnical like a product manager.
 This is much easier compared to the earlier discussed infrastructure option where each change in the canary size might need a new deployment or change to the infrastructure, which is far riskier.

 Similar to other things in software engineering it is always good to follow best practices for feature flags.
 Depending on your language and framework of choice, you can try out feature flags on Flagsmith with Node.js, React.js, Flutter, and even iOS.
-Please check out all of our SDKs on our Github profile.
+Please check out all of our SDKs on our GitHub profile.

 Conclusion

-As we have seen, canary deployment and releases provide us finer control on the users we want to release the new feature or version too.
-It de-risks a potentially buggy feature being released to the whole customer base and adds more confidence to the business as the new feature will first be made available to only a small subset of users.
-Utilize the safety valve provided by canary releases and be confident in releasing experiments and even not-fully-baked features to a very small percent of users to get early and super valuable feedback.
-Canary releases can be your secret weapon to move fast and flag things for only 0.1% of the users.
-Always release software responsibly with user impact in mind!
+Canary deployments and releases provide us with fine-grained control of the users we want to release a new feature or version to.
+It reduces the probability of a potentially buggy feature being released to your whole customer base and adds more confidence to your business as the new feature will first be made available to only a small subset of users.
+Utilise the safety shoot provided by canary releases and be confident in releasing experiments and even not-fully-baked features to a very small percentage of users to get early and super valuable feedback.

 Quote